-The way you look at education is a product of conditioning.
-The books on this list will challenge how you’ve been conditioned to perceive what education is, what school is, and what homeschooling or unschooling looks like (and results in).
+The unschooling books on this list will help you examine the way you’ve been conditioned to perceive what education is, what school is, and what homeschooling or unschooling looks like (and results in).

 Meaningful, interest-led education trumps what you’re told to learn.
 What you’re told to learn and you don’t care about, you memorize for a test.
 The knowledge is often fleeting.
 Meaningful education requires relevancy, interest, autonomy and is long-lasting.